Two-sample inference for high-dimensional Markov networks: Theory

 \end{condition}

 \Cref{cond:bddpopeigs} is a natural one, and ensures that the problem is well behaved \citep{Liu2017Support}.
-A lower bound on the minimum eigenvalues ensures that the model is identifiable.
-The upper bound ensures that the loss function is smooth, and can be regarded as analogous to the assumption on the log-normalizing function in \citet{Yang2013Graphical}.
+A lower bound on the minimum eigenvalues ensures that the model is non-degenerate.
+The upper bound ensures that $\lKLIEP$ \eqref{eq:lKLIEP} is smooth, and can be regarded as analogous to the assumption on the log-normalizing function in \citet{Yang2013Graphical}.
 These bounds will naturally appear in bounding the convergence of $\nabla^2 \lKLIEP(\thetab)$ to $\Sigmab_\psi$, as well as in bounding the variance of the estimator $\sigma_k^2$.

 Conditions imposed here are weaker than those in \citet{Liu2017Support}, as we do not hope to correctly identify the support of the parameter $\thetab^*$.
 In particular, we do not need to assume the incoherence condition, nor do we need to require that the nonzero components of $\thetab^*$ be large enough.
-In fact, $\thetab^*$ is allowed to be weakly sparse.